 |Rokit, 107 Brick Lane, Lily Aldridge East.|

-Another vintage store, but this one boasts one of the best denim collections around.
+Another vintage store, but this one boasts one of the best denim collections around, here you can find from old High Waist Jeans to the original Diesel Bootcut Jeans, everything your heart might desire.
 Come here if you’re looking for more high-end pieces.

 |Boxpark, Shoreditch, Gloverall Street.|